wp-plugins/the-casengo-chat-widget/readme.txt

 5. Don't forget to select the check box 'Keep a Copy of Forwarded Messages in your Windows Live Hotmail Inbox'.
 6. Click 'Save'.

-*   **How can I add Facebook to my account?**

-Having focused on traditional channels such as email and webchat, we don't support Facebook yet.
-But you may rest assured that we're working very hard to get it into the next release!
-Keep your eyes and ears tuned for more information.

 *   **How can I customise the look and feel of my knowledge base to fit my WordPress theme ?**

 Download the Casengo FAQ plugin for WordPress to integrate the knowledge base into your site. <a href=\"http://wordpress.org/plugins/casengo-faq-web-self-service-plugin\">Click here</a> to go to the Casengo FAQ plugin page for more information.